Building and burning bridges during mission trips

 - Willingly adjust to your host culture.

 - Be ready to share your gifts (i.e., talents, skills, abilities).

-- Be alert to the country/city you are in and to its unique customs.
+- Be conscious of the country/city you are in and its unique customs.

-- Recognize the intelligence of people in all cultures and positions.
+- Affirm the intelligence of people in all cultures and positions.